Master of Arts in Sociology

 Requirements

-• Must complete 9 hours of Core Requirements
+• Students must complete 15 hours of Core Requirements.

-• Minimum of 15 credit hours of Sociology Electives
+• Students must complete 15 credit hours of Sociology Electives.

-• Must complete 9 hours of Core Requirements
+• Students must complete 9 hours of Core Requirements.

-• Minimum of 21 hours of Sociology Electives
+• Students must complete 21 hours of Sociology Electives.

-• Must complete the Capstone Project.
-The requirements for the capstone project include a formal paper and professional presentation.
+• Students must complete the Teaching Capstone project.
+The requirements for the capstone project include the development of a teaching portfolio and a teaching demonstration.

-Students pursuing a Master's Degree in Sociology must take the following core courses.
+Students pursuing a Master's Degree in Sociology must take the following core courses in their respective track.

 SOCI 5310Seminar In Sociological Theory3